markbirss/ubuntu_22.04.5_lts_picocalc/README.md

 Comes without any warranty whatsoever, use at own risk

 [Credits]
-hiro fu - hisptoot [PicoCalc Drivers - keybaord, pwm, sound and video
+hiro fu - hisptoot [PicoCalc Drivers - keyboard, pwm, sound and video

 Support my work and considder buying me a coffee